riopapa/SaveHere/README.md

 It saves current position into Camera folder as screen shot, so that you may refer the place later.

 Information in screen shots are
-- google API address in Korean and/or English
-- your text input, e.g. place name, shop name,.. to remember
+- google map place and address or your text input, e.g. place name, shop name,.. to remember
 - GPS coordinates ()
 - screen shot date and time (local time)